Flexibility in Environmental Regulation

 Increased Visibility for Flexible Options Offered

 - Clark County Code Sec.
-40.440.020 - Standards and Nonregulatory Measures.
-(See especially sections C, D and E for incentives and nonregulatory measures.
-These sections organize together and point the user to code sections where flexible options are offered.)
+40.440.020 – See especially sections C, D, and E for incentives and nonregulatory measures.
+These sections organize together and point the user to code sections where flexible options are offered.

 - Cowlitz County Code Sec.
-19.15.080 - Optional incentives for nondevelopment of critical areas
+19.15.080 – Offers optional incentives for nondevelopment of critical areas

 - Gig Harbor Municipal Code Sec.
 18.08.206 – Reasonable use exceptions